AmsaleTsige/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-task 4 Write a function that searches a string for any of a set of bytes. task 5 Write a function that locates a substring. task 6 Write a function that prints the chessboard.
+task 4 Write a function that searches a string for any of a set of bytes. task 5 Write a function that locates a substring. task 6 Write a function that prints the chessboard. task 7 Write a function that prints the sum of the two diagonals of a square matrix of integers.